lightningnetwork/lnd/docs/remote-signing.md

 Conversely, when configured as an "outbound" remote signer, it allows a single outbound gRPC connection **to** the watch-only lnd node.

+## Lndsigner

+Starting with `lnd` `v0.19.0-beta`, every `lnd` release includes an additional binary called `lndsigner`.
+This is a stripped-down version of `lnd` designed specifically for use as a "remote signer" in remote signing setups.
+It exposes only the features needed for remote signing and includes a streamlined configuration file to make setup easier for users.

 ## Example setups

 In the examples below, we demonstrate how to configure the "signer" node and the